alexsnow348/learning-notes/learning-notes/literature-review/reviews/the-concise-laws-of-human-nature.md

 - “First, people have trained themselves in social situations to present the front that is appropriate and that will be judged positively.
 Second, we are prone to fall for the **halo effect**—when we see certain negative or positive qualities in a person (social awkwardness, intelligence), other positive or negative qualities are implied that fit with this.”

-- “see other people as phenomena, as neutral as comets or plants.
+- “See other people as phenomena, as neutral as comets or plants.
 They simply exist.
 Work with what they give you, instead of resisting and trying to change them.”

 - “You want to retain the elasticity of spirit you had as a child, interested in everything, while retaining the hard-nosed need to verify and scrutinize for yourself all ideas and beliefs”